ajnyga/tsvConverter/README.md

 # Excel to OJS3 XML conversion tool

-## Licence
-The conversion tool is distributed under the GNU GPL v2.

-The conversion tool uses the PHPExcel library.
-PHPExcel is licensed under [LGPL (GNU LESSER GENERAL PUBLIC LICENSE)](https://github.com/PHPOffice/PHPExcel/blob/master/license.md)

-## Changes in version 1.1.0.12 (Dec 2018)
-- Support multilingual keywords

-## Changes in version 1.1.0.11 (Nov 2018)
-- Support remote galleys

-## Changes in version 1.1.0.8 (Sep 2018)
-- Support rich text in abstract fields

-## Changes in version 1.1.0.7 (Sep 2018)
-- Support for keywords and disciplines, authorEmail and authorMiddlename
-- better support for articles in alternative locales, see below

-## Todo
+## Installation

-PHPExcel is deprecated, [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet) should be used instead.
+Install or update dependencies via Composer (https://getcomposer.org/):

+    composer install

 ## Usage
 The tool was created for "in-house use" at the Federation of Finnish Learned Societies (https://tsv.fi). *It is not pretty*.
 It has not been thoroughly tested, but has been used to import the archives of six journals during 2017.
 Feel free to use and develop further.

 This release uses the OJS 3.x schema for 3.1.2 and later.

 Before importing the created data to your production server, you should try to import the data to a test environment to ensure that the created XML files work as expected.

+Usage:
+    php convert.php sheetFilename filesFolderName [-v]

+Convert:
+    php convert.php filename.xlsx files

+Only validate:
+    php convert.php filename.xlsx files -v

+### Step by step instructions
 1. Create an Excel file containing the article data.
 See the details below and the "example.xlsx" file.
 The metadata of each article is in one row.
 The order of the columns does not matter.
 2. Sort the Excel file according to the publication date field (issueDatepublished) and the article sequence field (seq).
 See https://www.contextures.com/xlSort01.html#sorttwo
 3. Move the Excel file to the same folder with the conversion script.
-Move the full text files to a "files" folder below the conversion script.
+Move the full text files to a folder named "files" below the conversion script.
-4. Edit "convert.php" file and change the settings in the beginning to match your needs.
+4. Run *php convert.php example.xlsx files*
-5. Run "php convert.php".
-The script will create one XML per year.
+5. The script will create one XML per year.

 ## Article
 | Field | Description |  Required|